 Here are some possible reasons as to why your dog could be losing weight:

-- Picky eater – some dogs can have food preferences that need to be catered to, and they may even need some encouragement to eat.
+- Picky eater – some dogs have food preferences that need to be catered to.

-- Life stage – some breeds are naturally leaner than others, and as dogs age, they become less active and can start to eat less as their metabolism slows down.
+- Life stage – as dogs age, they become less active and eat less.

-- Insufficient diet – they might lack the right amount of calories and nutrients from their diet to keep their body at an optimum weight.
+- Insufficient diet – they might lack the right amount of calories and nutrients from their diet.

 - Health issues – almost any underlying health issue and subsequent medication can impact a dog’s eating habits.

-- Stress – stress is very much a universal cause behind a potential decrease in appetite, and your dog could be experiencing it.
-This could be due to changes in their environment.
+- Stress – stress is a universal cause behind a potential decrease in appetite, and your dog could be experiencing it.

-What to look for in an underweight dog
+What should I look for in an underweight dog?

 A loss of energy and a dull coat may be a sign that your dog is underweight.
 Another guide is to examine your dog’s weight and size by paying close attention to their: